MeenakshiAnbukkarasu/Image-Outpainting-Using-DCGAN/README.md

       sh prepare_data.sh
       ```
 2. Build Model
-    * To build Model from scratch you can directly run 'outpaint.ipynb'
+    * To build Model from scratch you can directly run 'outpaint.py'
   <br/>OR<br/>

 ## References